 The applications to our degree programs often require an accompanying fee.
 Some programs require different amounts for the fee, and this is usually due to different resource demands needed to process and evaluate the high volume of applications each year.
 The fee will be clearly indicated in the instructions to your application, and you will be prompted to pay the application fee at the time you are ready to submit your application.
 PLEASE NOTE: Application fees are non-refundable.

 Many degree programs will accommodate fee waivers if the applicant meets certain criteria.
 There are instructions on the application itself for how to request a fee waiver.
 Each degree program will have slightly different procedures for the fee waiver, but typically, if you submit a request for a fee waiver, we will be in touch with you if we require further information.
 Please do not be deterred from applying based on the application fee.
 The University is committed to making a UChicago education accessible to people of all financial backgrounds, including by aiding students who need assistance with this application fee.
-Participants of the Leadership Alliance, Institute for the Recruitment of Teachers (IRT), Project 1000 and the CIC FreeApp, should contact Dr. Chinonye Nnakwe (firstname.lastname@example.org) for assistance in requesting an application fee waiver.
+Questions regarding application fee waivers should be directed to firstname.lastname@example.org.
 Please note that you must apply for a fee waiver directly to the University of Chicago using the information in the online application in addition to any materials that you may submit when applying for fee waiver through these programs.

 We thought this heading might get your attention!
 While there is no simple answer or formula, we can pass along some of the following information.